Note

 Applications no longer require hardcoded connection strings, client secrets, or keys.

-Azure can automatically assign a managed identity to your app, allowing secure access to services, such as Key Vault, Storage, and SQL without additional credentials.
+Azure can automatically assign a managed identity to your app, so it can securely access services such as Key Vault, Storage, and SQL without extra credentials.

-The same code and identity model work both in local development and Azure-hosted environments using the Azure SDK’s DefaultAzureCredential.
+The same code and identity model work both in local development and Azure-hosted environments by using the Azure SDK’s

 Environment-specific identity flow

 Applications that use Microsoft Entra ID for authentication benefit from a flexible identity model that works seamlessly in both Azure-hosted and local development environments.
-This consistency is achieved using the Azure SDK’s DefaultAzureCredential, which automatically selects the appropriate identity method based on the environment.
+The Azure SDK’s DefaultAzureCredential provides this consistency by automatically selecting the appropriate identity method based on the environment.

 Azure environment

-• The application uses Role-Based Access Control (RBAC) or Key Vault access policies to access services
+- The application accesses services by using Role-Based Access Control (RBAC) or Key Vault access policies.

 Local development environment